Hamburger

 Private company

 The ordinary businesses of an AGM include a declaration of dividend; the presentation of financial statements and report of the directors and auditors; the election of directors in the place of those retiring; the appointment and fixing of the remuneration of the auditors and disclosure of remuneration of managers.
 An AGM must be held in Nigeria.
-Small companies and companies with a single shareholder is not obligated to hold an AGM.
-Private companies are allowed to convene a virtual general meeting provided it is done in accordance with the Articles of the company.
+Small companies and single-member companies are not required to hold any form of general meetings.
+The sole member of a company takes any decision that may be taken by the company in general meetings, but such a member shall provide the board of directors with details its decision (probably in form of a letter).
+This has the same effect as if agreed by the company members in a general meeting.
+Companies with a single member are exempted from keeping minute books of meetings and do not need to comply with the requirement on place of meetings in Nigeria.
+Although, private companies are allowed to convene a virtual general meeting provided it is done in accordance with the Articles of the company.

 In addition to an AGM, an extraordinary general meeting (EGM) of the company may be convened where special businesses may be considered.
 An EGM may be convened by the Board of Directors of the company or requisitioned by any member of the company holding at least 1/10 of the paid-up capital of the company.